 Objectives of the League of Friend

-A 'Registered Charity', the primary objective of the League of Friends is to raise funds in order to provide additional facilities and services in Bridgwater hospital in addition to those provided by the NHS Trust.
-These facilities may include both equipment and amenities for patients and staff.
+A 'Registered Charity', the primary objective of the League of Friends is to raise funds in order to provide additional facilities and services in Bridgwater hospital to complement those provided by the NHS Trust.
+These facilities and services may include both equipment and amenities for patients and staff.

 The League of Friends was founded on 23rd November 1955 when there were three hospitals in Bridgwater.
 The Bridgwater Hospital was in Salmon Parade, Northgate Lodge (later known as Blake Hospital) was in Northgate and the Mary Stanley Nursing Home was in Castle Street.
 Over the years all three of the old hospitals closed and were replaced in 2015 by the new Bridgwater Community Hospital on Bower Lane.